-Our client, Mr Howe, was working on a construction site as a self-employed bricklayer, and was in charge of a small team of workers.
-Near the end of his shift, Mr Howe and a co-worker went to check if silos had been cleaned properly.
-Silos are commonly used for mixing cements on construction sites, if they are not cleaned properly, the mixture inside will become solid overnight which would cause delay the next day.
+Our client, Mr Howe, was working on a construction site as a self-employed bricklayer and was in charge of a small team of workers.
+Near the end of his shift, Mr Howe and a co-worker went to check if the silos had been cleaned properly.
+Silos are commonly used for mixing cement on construction sites, if they are not cleaned properly, the mixture inside will become solid overnight which would cause a delay the next day.
 Mr Howe went to switch on the silos while his co-worker stayed at the front to check if clean water was coming out.

 The silos were on a concrete stabilising slab which Mr Howe had to stand on while carrying out the checking procedure.
 After the check was completed, Mr Howe went through two silos and as he put his foot down from the slab he stepped into a large area of water and slipped heavily onto his left side.

 Mr Howe was immediately taken to hospital after he had the construction site accident; he had fractured the top left of his femur.
 He was kept in hospital and underwent an operation to address his leg injury; two pins and a nail were fitted to his fractured femur.
 Two crutches were given to him when he was discharged and for 6 months he had to rely on his ex-partner and daughter to care for him.
 Such were Mr Howe’s injuries that he had to give his dog to his daughter due to his mobility being greatly reduced after the accident.

 Large volumes of water are often used when mixing cement in silos and flooding had been an ongoing issue at the site in question.
 Complaints had been made by Mr Howe and other site workers prior to the accident.